Algeciras Conference: Outcome

 The final Act of the conference was signed on 7 April 1906 and covered the organisation of Morocco's police and customs, regulations concerning the repression of the smuggling of armaments and concessions to the European bankers from a new State Bank of Morocco to issue banknotes backed by gold with a 40-year term.
-The new state bank was to act as Morocco's central bank, with a strict cap on the spending of the Sherifian Empire and administrators appointed by the national banks, which guaranteed the loans, from the German Empire, United Kingdom, France and Spain.
+The new state bank was to act as Morocco's central bank, with a strict cap on the spending of the Alawi Sultanate and administrators appointed by the national banks, which guaranteed the loans, from the German Empire, United Kingdom, France and Spain.
 Spanish coinage continued to circulate.
 The right of Europeans to own land was established, and taxes were to be levied towards public works.

 The Sultan of Morocco retained control of a police force in the six port cities, which was to be composed entirely of Moroccan Muslims and budgeted at an average salary of a mere 1000 pesetas a year but was to be instructed by French and Spanish officers.
 They would oversee the paymaster (the amin), regulate discipline and have the ability to be recalled and replaced by their governments.
 The Inspector-General in charge would be Swiss and reside in Tangiers.

 At the last moment, the Moroccan delegates found that they were unable to sign the final Act, but a decree of Sultan Abdelaziz of Morocco on 18 June finally ratified it.